robertmuth/Cwerg/FrontEndDocs/tutorial.md

  So Cwerg is meant to be a small language that can be maintained by a single person.
 Since small is subjective we have set a complexity budget for about 10kLOC for a compiler frontend with basic optimizations.

+ Cwerg is also meant to be a fast language enabling whole program compilation.
+We target a compilation speed of at least a million lines per seceond.

 ## Highlights

 * Low level, C-like language: no GC, no unexpected control flow